No products in the cart

 General Research in Sermorelin

-Sermorelin Peptide and Endocrine Effects
+Sermorelin Peptide and the Endocrine System

-HGH is the primary hormone that regulates growth in children.
-Clinical trials with growth failure also report that Sermorelin peptide appeared to effectively increase growth velocity with growth failure and functional pituitary glands by 74%.[2]
-Further research reported that 6 months of either taking Sermorelin peptide or HGH therapy, appeared to exhibit a similar increase in growth velocity.[3]
-Studies also reported an apparent significant increase in serum HGH levels after several days of Sermorelin peptide administration.[4]
+As a GHRH analog, Sermorelin peptide has been researched primarily for its potential to stimulate pulsatile hGH synthesis via the pituitary gland.
+Studies observed that as long as the pituitary gland is functioning correctly, Sermorelin, combined with the amino acid Arginine, may induce a significant spike in serum HGH levels.[1]
+Studies in research models of growth failure also report that Sermorelin peptide appeared to increase growth velocity with growth failure and functional pituitary glands by 74%.[2]
+Further research reported that 6 months of either Sermorelin peptide or hGH exposure, appeared to exhibit a similar increase in growth velocity.[3]
+Studies also reported an apparent significant increase in serum HGH levels after several days of Sermorelin peptide introduction.[4]

-Sermorelin Studies in Strength, Endurance, and Cardiovascular Health
+Sermorelin Studies in Cardiovascular Function

-Sermorelin Peptide and Skin
+Sermorelin Peptide and Extracellular Matrix

 Scientists posit that Sermorelin has the potential to function in increasing HGH levels.
 From this assumption, it may be possible for Sermorelin peptide to increase the proliferation of new skin cells, ultimately leading to increased collagen deposition inside the derma.